 The Deputy Head and Head of Junior School, together with the Educational Support Coordinator, are also members of the Junior School Pastoral Care Team and assist the classroom teacher by monitoring academic progress, providing counsel in the development of individual learning plans and responding to other individual needs as they arise.

 The Mentor Group and Mentor Teacher are important elements of stability and support for students.
 Deans of Year have oversight of pastoral care for each year group in the Senior School, as students continue to meet daily with their Mentor Group and Mentor Teacher.

-In the Senior School, Heads of House are responsible for the pastoral care, discipline and uniform of the students in their House.
-Heads of House listen, encourage and support students, while also expecting high standards in appearance and behaviour.
-Using a coaching philosophy, they inspire and empower the students to take responsibility for their own decisions and together with the Special Needs Coordinator, College Counsellor, Chaplain, College Psychologist and Dean of Students, ensure that every individual student is provided with the highest level of support.
+The Dean of Year will listen, encourage and support students on their journey through Senior School.
+Using a coaching philosophy, they inspire and empower the students to take responsibility for their own decisions and together with the Educational Support Coordinator, Senior School Chaplain and College Psychologist, ensure that every individual student is provided with the highest level of support.

 A specialist group of staff are specifically chosen to work with the Dean of Year 7 to assist students in their significant year of transition into the secondary years.